iamdevonbutler/brahma/Readme.md

 brahma advantages
 - you should be able to test remote configuations locally. e.g. test your dev build locally.

+Spread the terminology "infinity" server.

+I think we should say that these patterns could be the future of node and JS

+## Technologies
+- i think a list of all the technologies is important for people to get an understanding of what they are dealing w/.
+- @todo @end.

+## Emerging Themes (maybe this is just important for now and we can express this in another way)
+- Interoperable JS
+- Infinity servers
+- Omniservices

 ## Potential functionality
 I encourage suggestions.
 What do u want to see brahma do?
 How should it do it?
 Does anyone care about: